jrp244/byu-cs324/hw-sockets/README.md

  - all three verses to a hymn.

- 22. *Show the command pipeline that you used to run your client program and issue the request.*
+ 22. *Show the command that you used to run your client program and issue the request, including input and output redirection.*

  23. *Show the output to the following:*
      ```bash